RYGhub/funkwhale/docs/features.rst

 At the moment, you can feed your existing music library to the server either by uploading it or by using :ref:`in-place-import` from a server-side directory.
 Assuming the files have the correct tags defined, they will be imported seamlessly.

-You can also access music being made available by other Funkwhale instances using :doc:`federation`.
+You can also access music being made available by other Funkwhale instances using :doc:`/federation/index`.

 Metadata
 ---------